 Has one or more of the following:

-- Has an epidemiological link to a probable or confirmed monkeypox case in the 21 days before symptom onset, such as
+- Has an epidemiological link to a probable or confirmed mpox case in the 21 days before symptom onset, such as

 - face-to-face exposure, including health workers without appropriate personal protective equipment (PPE)

 - Direct physical contact, including sexual contact; or contact with contaminated materials such as clothing or bedding

 - Reported travel history to or residence in a location where mpox is reported in the 21 days before symptom onset.

 A person who is laboratory confirmed for mpox virus by detection of unique sequences of viral DNA either by real-time polymerase chain reaction (PCR) and/or sequencing.

 Source: Public Health Agency of Canada

 PPE used by healthcare personnel who enter the patient’s room should include:

 - Eye protection (i.e., goggles or a face shield that covers the front and sides of the face)